List of Features and examples of them that RGraph supports

 Read about how to use the Google Sheets connector to import data from your Google Docs spreadsheet.
 By using this you can create very dynamic charts that are totally up-to-date with whatever the data is in your spreadsheet.

 The exec function and configuration option allow you to embed code in your charts configuration.
 You might use this to retrieve data from another part of your page that's loaded after your chart.

 Examples of the 3D charts that are available in RGraph.
-3D charts are new(er) to RGraph and are achieved by stretching or skewing the canvas and then adding extra sections in order to add depth to the chart.
+3D charts are a relatively recent addition to RGraph and are achieved by stretching or skewing the canvas and then adding extra sections in order to add depth to the chart.